techidaily/site-android-pokemon-go/source/_posts/in-2024-ultimate-guide-to-catch-the-regional-located-pokemon-for-xiaomi-14-pro-drfone-by-drfone-virtual-android.md

 Dratini nests will migrate on alternate Thursdays at midnight.
 The nest migrations are random, so make sure that you visit and hit them many times over the two weeks in order to get the most Dratini that you can.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 4: How to increase the possibility of earning Pokémon Go Dratini?

 As mentioned earlier, Dratini can be found in certain places around the world.
 If you live outside these regions, you cannot be able to get Dratini.
 The best way to go about getting Dratini in such cases is to virtually relocate your device.
 This means that you can take your device to Tokyo nest sites even if you live in Africa.